- Paul Kuharsky, ESPN Staff Writer

 He helps offset the loss of Terrance Knighton, who left as a free agent to sign with the Denver Broncos.
 Knighton lost his early down job last season to C.J.
 Mosley.
-Knighton was listed at 6-foot-3, 330 pounds but was surely bigger than that.
+Knighton was listed at 6-foot-3, 330-pounds but was surely bigger than that.
 Miller was listed by Tampa Bay at 6-foot-2, 310 pounds.

-Following their first addition, linebacker Geno Hayes, the Jaguars have added two other guys.
+To their first addition, linebacker Geno Hayes, the Jaguars have added two other guys.
 Both were with the Texans last year.

 Alan Ball has one thing Gus Bradley really likes in his cornerbacks: size.
-He’s 6-foot-2, 191 pounds.
-Unfortunately, that size didn’t factor into his play last year, which was poor for the Texans when they called on him to help out after Johnathan Joseph was injured.
+He’s 6-foot-2, 191-pounds.
+Unfortunately that size didn’t factor into his play last year, which was poor for the Texans when they called on him to help out after Johnathan Joseph was injured.

-The Jaguars also re-signed Antwaun Molden, a corner who has bounced around a lot and was with Jacksonville for the last five games last season.
+The Jaguars also resigned Antwaun Molden, a corner who has bounced around a lot and was with Jacksonville for the last five games last season.